 Rosettes are known for their beautiful, intricate design that resembles a flower.
 Not only are they visually stunning, but they also have a light and crispy texture that melts in your mouth.

 With Finnish on one side of our family and Swedish on the other, Scandinavian rosette cookies are a tradition in our house for Christmas.
 My rosette iron dates back generations, and so does our traditional family recipe.
 But this year we updated the recipe and it actually tastes better than our traditional family recipe.
-We used nut oil instead of butter, and almond oil instead of milk.
+We used nut oil instead of butter, and almond milk instead of milk.
 The nut oil gives the cookies a delicious nutty flavor without adding nuts, which might burn in the hot oil.
-And the cookies made with nut oil actually come out lighter and crispier because butter is about 20% water, and the nut oil does not contain any water.
+The cookies made with nut oil actually come out lighter and crispier because butter is about 20% water, and the nut oil does not contain any water.
 The almond milk substitutes for milk one-to-one, and adds an additional nutty flavor to the batter.
 Making these cookies without butter and milk makes them healthier, since they have less saturated fat, and nut oil is a healthy oil.
 It also makes them dairy free, in case any visitors have dietary restrictions.
 And, it makes them climate friendly, since they are made with nut oil instead of dairy products.
-We use King Arthur Gluten-Free Measure for Measure Flour instead of all-purpose flour and it makes perfect cookies, even crispier than the original recipe.
+We use King Arthur Gluten-Free Measure for Measure Flour instead of all-purpose flour to make them gluten-free and it makes perfect cookies, even crispier than the original recipe.

 Although they may look complicated to make, rosette cookies are actually quite easy, with the right tools and ingredients.
 All you need is a rosette iron and some basic baking ingredients.
 These cookies are made from a simple batter of flour, eggs, salt, sugar, almond milk and nut oil.
 The beauty of this recipe is that it is so versatile, you can add other ingredients, like vanilla, lemon or spices, to make variations on the recipe.